alimirza09/Icarus/README.md

 # Icarus

 Flying too close to the sun.
-An independent browser.
+An independent browser written in rust.

 ## Goals